Decoding Delay Guarantees of Space Regulated Multiple Access Random Wireless Networks using Successive Interference Cancellation: Space regulation

-\begin{remark}All deterministic guarantees for \SIC~can only be given for transmitters at most at distance $\tau$ from a receiver.
-We apply this property in the following by studying two cases : the case of a transmitter PP which is ring regulated with respect to the receivers PP (see Proposition~\ref{prop:uplinkdelay}), and the case where transmitters are ring regulated with respect to the receivers and the receivers are void regulated with respect to transmitters (see Corollary~\ref{prop:corollary}).\end{remark}
+\begin{remark}All deterministic guarantees for \SIC~can only be given for transmitters at distance $\tau_0$ at most from a receiver.
+We apply this property in the following by studying two cases : the case of a transmitter PP which is ring regulated w.r.t. the receivers PP (see Proposition~\ref{prop:uplinkdelay}), and the case where transmitters are ring regulated w.r.t. the receivers and the receivers are void regulated w.r.t. transmitters (see Corollary~\ref{prop:corollary}).\end{remark}